 Graduate School Assistantships are selected in University-wide competition.
 The department determines which of its new students it will nominate for this award.
 A student may not directly apply for this award.
 An important element in the selection process is the GRE score (see Section B), previous grade point averages, letters of recommendation, and other supporting documentation.
 The number of assistantships won by Departmental graduate students varies yearly.

 - The assistantship is normally for a 40% time work commitment (sixteen hours a week) and is usually awarded for 21 months.

-- In addition to actual monies received by the assistant, one pays a reduced tuition of just $25 per semester and the required student activity fee.
+- In addition to actual monies received by the assistant, one pays a reduced tuition of just $25 per semester plus any and all required student fees.

 Duties of Graduate School assistants normally include:

 - Graduate Research Assistantship: assignment to a member of the faculty as a research assistant;

 - Graduate Non-Teaching Assistantship: assignment as research assistant as well as assistant in laboratories, grading papers, and other similar work.